 Use whatever selection of dried fruit and nuts you fancy to make your chocolate slab look pretty.
 Dried cranberries, blueberries and apricots look lovely.
 Much as I love dates, prunes and sultanas, they don’t make such a good contrast to the dark coloured chocolate.
 It's important to use dried fruit rather than fresh fruit so there's no excess liquid.
 You can use the nuts whole, or chop them as you prefer.

 It's best to add the decorations when the chocolate is semi set.
 That way they won't sink in too far, but will stick onto the chocolate.
 Once decorated, allow the chocolate to finish setting at room temperature.
-Once it's fully hardened, carefully remove from the mould.
+Once it's fully hardened, carefully remove the chocolate slab from the mould.

 Other healthy chocolate treats you might like